sepalang/myself/README.md

-# mybin
+# myself
-Run the npm bin of the self project with a simple cli
+- Run the npm bin of the self project with a simple cli
+- Can check the information about package setting and execution.

-# compatibility
+## compatibility
 - Unix compatible system
 - Only execute node yet

-# Install
+## Install
 ```sh
 npm install --save-dev sepalang/mybin
 ```

-# Usage
+## Usage
 In package.json

 > bin/myargv.js